atomy/zabbix-discord/README.md

     {ALERT.SUBJECT}
     {ALERT.MESSAGE}
     ```
-0. add media to a zabbix-user to be notified that way, probably re-configure zabbix-action
+7. add media to a zabbix-user to be notified that way, the "Send to"-field is the discord-channel name here, e.g. #zabbix.
+8. (optional) probably re-configure zabbix-action for different message-format

 # Additional Info
 I build a regexp into the script to detect if it's either a *PROBLEM* or *OK* (never got things like {EVENT.VALUE} working)